 Interest-only mortgages are fairly hard to come by, though they’ve started to make a comeback since the COVID-19 pandemic.
 Repayment mortgages are the main way to get a loan on your home, and you’ll have to pass a mortgage lender’s checks to get one.

 The mortgage world can be full of jargon and conflicting information.
 It’s a good idea to work with a mortgage broker; someone who knows the market and can provide the best advice for you.
-We can help with that!
-Make a quick enquiry to get matched to your perfect broker.
+That's where we come in!
+Make a quick enquiry to speak to one of our friendly Mortgage Experts.
 It only takes two minutes and won’t harm your credit score.

 Yes, you can change your mortgage from repayment to interest-only.
 Depending on your situation at the time, you can apply to remortgage onto an interest-only deal.
 You’ll need to check when your current deal ends if you’re on a fixed rate, as you could be hit with big fees for changing your mortgage.